Sherwin Williams 11 Best Tan Paint Colors

 1. SHERWIN WILLIAMS CANVAS TAN 7531

-FUN FACTS ABOUT CANVAS TAN
+FAQs ABOUT CANVAS TAN

-The Ultimate Guideline to Choosing Paint Colors with LRV
+Never heard of LRV?
+It’s amazeballs: The Ultimate Guideline to Choosing Paint Colors with LRV

 2. SHERWIN WILLIAMS NEUTRAL GROUND 7568

-FUN FACTS ABOUT NEUTRAL GROUND
+FAQs ABOUT NEUTRAL GROUND

-- Neutral Ground is great if your room has lower light as it won’t look quite as heavy as Canvas Tan (even though neither is terribly heavy).
+- Neutral Ground is great if your room has lower light, as it won’t look quite as heavy as Canvas Tan (even though neither is terribly heavy).

 3. SHERWIN WILLIAMS WOOL SKEIN 6148

 Wool Skein is a sneaky lil’ bugger with its undertone.
-At first glance, you might see a soft, simple tan, but it will be hard to miss the green hiding inside it on a larger scale.
+At first glance, you might see a soft, simple tan, but it will be hard to miss the green that lies beneath once you see it on a larger scale.
 That’s right, green.
-If you don’t like green – don’t pick this color; it’s not subtle.
-And while that doesn’t mean it’s OVERWHELMING, it is noticeable.

-As for depth, Wool Skein is light and fresh without becoming so light that it looks washed out.
-While at first glance it looks pretty darned ‘tan,’ compare it to Canvas Tan to see the shift from a relatively neutral tan (Canvas Tan) to a tan with green undertones (Wool Skein).
-Remember, comparison is a GREAT tool for finding the undertones in a paint color.
+While at first glance it looks pretty darned ‘tan,’ compare it to Sherwin Williams Canvas Tan (#1) to see the shift from a relatively neutral tan to a tan with green undertones.

-Paint Color Review, Sherwin Williams Wool Skein
+Paint Color Review: Sherwin Williams Wool Skein

 - Pairing Wool Skein with blue or cool tones can bring out the warm tones a bit more.
 In particular, Wool Skein looks great with mid-tone gray-blue-green blends.